unil-lettres/lumieres-lausanne-2025/README.md

   < lumieres-prod-20250812.sql
 ```

-3) (Only if your dump comes from the historical Django v1 schema) apply these small fixes:
+3) (Only if your dump comes from the historical Django v1 schema) apply these small fixes (we do not run Django migrations on restored legacy dumps—normalize the schema with these ALTERs):

 ```bash
 docker compose exec -T db mysql -uroot -ptoor -e "